fredericjacquet2/Finance-transfo-course/slides/1_Digitalisation of the Finance function processes.md

 ----

 **People**
-- Implementation team skills (soft & hard)
+- Execution team skills & stakeholder adoption
-- Users training if needed
-- General resistance to change : indivudual and organisational
-- Organisational & social issue

-**Tools / technical isues**
-- Market-leading software applications
- - Software products designed for a specific process
- - Broad software products requiring (robots, chabots, data analysis, datavisualisation)
-- Simplified integration (opened, « IT backbone » ERP)

 **Processes**
 - Well defined & well applied !

+**Tools / technical isues**
+- The right tehcnical solution for the need

+*See more in chapter 6 (Implementation)*

 ----